KuroPhoenix/Computer-Graphics-Final-Project/README.md

 - `soundfonts`, `soundfont <index|path>`
 - `analyze <index|folder:index>`: show per-track stats

-## AudioHandler (planned single entry point)
+## AudioHandler (single entry point)
-Status: **planned** (not implemented yet).
-The goal is for all GUI code to call only `AudioHandler`.
-No other module should touch `PlaybackController` directly.
+`AudioHandler` (implemented in `audio/audio_handler.py`) is the single entry point for GUI and CLI playback operations.
+Other modules should not touch `PlaybackController` directly.
 This isolates timing, scanning, backend configuration, and note dispatch behind a single API.

 ### What AudioHandler owns
 - **Song library:** scans `midi/` (and subfolders) and returns a stable, indexed menu.